 Let us assume that $p=2$.
 So $\cT$ has two frontal slices $T_1,T_2\in\C^{m\times n}$.
-Let us first examine all possible nonzero ranks of $2\times 2\times 2$ tensors. \begin{lemma} Let $\n=(2,2,2)$ and assume that $\cT\in\C^{\n}\setminus\{0\}$.
+Let us first examine all possible nonzero ranks of $2\times 2\times 2$ tensors in terms of the matrices in the subspace spanned by the frontal sections: \begin{lemma} Let $\n=(2,2,2)$ and assume that $\cT\in\C^{\n}\setminus\{0\}$.
 Suppose that $T_1,T_2\in\C^{2\times 2}$ are the two frontal slices of $\cT$.
-Then \begin{enumerate} \item $r(\cT)=1$ if and only if $T_1$ and $T_2$ are linearly dependent, and one of the slices is rank one matrix. \item $r(\cT)=2$ if and only if one of the following conditions hold: \begin{enumerate} \item The matrices $T_1$ and $T_2$ are linearly dependent, and one of the slices is rank two matrix matrix. \item The matrices $T_1,T_2$ are linearly independent, and each matrix in span$(T_1,T_2)$ is singular. \item The subspace span$(T_1,T_2)$ contains two linearly independent matrices $X,Y$ such that $X$ is invertible and $X^{-1}Y$ is diagonalizable. \end{enumerate} \item $r(\cT)=3$ if and only if $T_1,T_2$ are linearly independent, and the span$(T_1,T_2)$ contains two matrices $X,Y$such that $X$ is invertible and $X^{-1}Y$ is not diagonalizable. \end{enumerate} \end{lemma}
+Then \begin{enumerate} \item $r(\cT)=1$ if and only if $T_1$ and $T_2$ are linearly dependent, and one of the slices is rank-one matrix. \item $r(\cT)=2$ if and only if one of the following conditions hold: \begin{enumerate} \item The matrices $T_1$ and $T_2$ are linearly dependent, and one of the slices is rank-two matrix. \item The matrices $T_1$ and $T_2$ are linearly independent, and each matrix in span$(T_1,T_2)$ is singular. \item The subspace span$(T_1,T_2)$ contains two linearly independent matrices $X,Y$ such that $X$ is invertible and $X^{-1}Y$ is diagonalizable. \end{enumerate} \item $r(\cT)=3$ if and only if $T_1,T_2$ are linearly independent, and the span$(T_1,T_2)$ contains two matrices $X,Y$such that $X$ is invertible and $X^{-1}Y$ is not diagonalizable. \end{enumerate} \end{lemma}